sriya224/CSE185_Group44/README.md

         python blobfish.py -f ~/CSE185_Group44/example_genome.fa -l 6 -canonical -k 10 -o output.txt

 __How to Benchmark__

     Please read the README file in the tests folder to find out how to benchmark our tool

  __About our Repo:__

-- src folder : contains all of the functions that give blobfish its functionality
+1) src folder : contains all of the functions that give blobfish its functionality

     - blobfish.py : the main() function for blobfish which takes command line arguments and runs our python function in Blobfish_Functions.py

-    - Blobfish_Functions.py : the python script containing functions that calculate kmer count table with
+    - Blobfish_Functions.py : the python script containing functions that calculate kmer count table with the given options

-- tests folder : contains files and README regarding benchmarking
+2) tests folder : contains files and README regarding benchmarking

     - accuracy.py : file that computes accuracy score for kmer count table and histogram visualizations of benchmarking files

-- setup.py : file for setting up blobfish package
+3) setup.py : file for setting up blobfish package